 "We employed Nilson because he demonstrated an understanding of key concepts of software engineering in general and mobile development in particular around the time he graduated from AUT.
-At Putti, we are expecting developers to be able to adapt to variety of project settings and client requirements.
+We were looking for developers with a solid grasp of the fundamentals of computer science/software engineering, and an ability to pick up and evaluate new concepts quickly.
+At Putti, we are expecting developers to be able to adapt to a variety of project settings and client requirements.
 This ability is grounded on an academic foundation and good communication skills.
 Nilson has proven that he's capable of doing all these."